zkotti/fun-in-lockdown/guide.md

    Source: [https://www.sciencenewsforstudents.org/article/could-spacetime-ripples-point-at-wormholes](https://www.sciencenewsforstudents.org/article/could-spacetime-ripples-point-at-wormholes)

-   The most obvious thing that everyone would think that might happend inside a black hole is complete destruction.
-Actually Einstein with the relativity theory changed completly the way that we were seeing the black holes.
-If matter is capable of bending the time and space then the black hole that it is the most amount of matter that can be located in a single spot is doing the biggest dend in spacetime.
-Therefor if spacetime dimension is like a paper that is folded the black hole is like a tube that unites the two surfaces.
-By entering a black hole you will travel to another location of the universe that you will be spit out from a white hole, like a detour.
-Althought white hole nor wormhole have been found and they exist only in theory.
+   The most obvious thing that everyone would imagine that might happen inside a black holem is complete destruction.
+Actually, Einstein with the relativity theory changed completly the way that we perceive black holes.
+If matter is capable of bending the time and space, then the black hole, which is the most amount of matter that can be located in a single spot, is doing the biggest den in spacetime.
+Therefore, if spacetime dimension is like a paper that is folded, the black hole is like a tube that unites the two surfaces.
+By entering a black hole, you will travel to another location of the universe, where you will be spit out from a white hole, like a detour.
+Althought, neither white hole nor wormhole have been found, they exist only in theory.

    Click **here** for tutorial:
    - [here](https://www.youtube.com/watch?v=9P6rdqiybaw)